redakker/esp8266-firmware-mqtt/README.md

 I use it to build a clever home.

 This firmware created in Arduino IDE.
 Use that to compile and upload to the microcontorller.
+It has own web config userinterface.
+Steps to config the application:
+  - upload a firmware to the board
+  - it starts in AP mode.
+Search for ESP_AP_nopw_ip_192_168_1_1 (no password, ip: 192.168.1.1)
+  - choose you wifi and type the password, press submit
+  - reboot the board
+  - it should run in normal (station) mode
+  - get the device IP from your router
+  - set the config
+  - reboot the board
+  - have fun

 Steps to make it work: